Netflix/dispatch/docs/user-guide/administration/configuration.md

 There are three roles defined by Dispatch:

 - Admin - allows full access to the Dispatch UI and all incidents whether their visibility is open or restricted.
-- Poweruser - currently the same as Admin
+- Poweruser - currently the same as Admin.
 - User - restricts access to sensitive incident (unless they are a direct participant).